Virginia Cornwell is a Columbus Ohio Child Support Attorney and an Ohio State Bar Association Certified Family Relations Specialist.

 CALL NOW (614) 225-9316 or contact us by e-mail.

 So what’s the lesson here?
 Ohio fathers should establish paternity as early as possible.
-Because guess what – if the child waits until it is an adult to establish paternity and seek support – you may get a whopper child support award of 18 years, all at once, and the support will be set at what you are making when the child is as old as 23, instead of what you are making when the child is a newborn.For more information about MOTHER’S RIGHTS, see our page regarding MOTHER’S RIGHTS IN OHIO.
+Because guess what – if the child waits until it is an adult to establish paternity and seek support – you may get a whopper child support award of 18 years, all at once.For more information about MOTHER’S RIGHTS, see our page regarding MOTHER’S RIGHTS IN OHIO.

 For more information about GRANDPARENT RIGHTS see our page regarding GRANDPARENTS RIGHTS IN OHIO.